nfdi4plants/ARCitect/README.md

     - now double-clicking the AppImage should start the ARCitect

     </details>

+- **Non-Debian-based Linux systems**: You will need to build ARCitect from source as outlined below.

 :bulb: For more detailed instructions and ARCitect QuickStarts, please checkout the [DataPLANT Knowledge Base](https://nfdi4plants.org/nfdi4plants.knowledgebase/arcitect).